Balochistan Mulls Establishing Three More BRCs In Far Flung Areas - UrduPoint

 Balochistan Mulls Establishing Three More BRCs In Far Flung Areas

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Mar, 2021 ) :Balochistan government was working to establish three more Balochistan Residential Colleges (BRCs) to provide quality education to the students of far-flung areas of the province.
+QUETTA, Apr 4 (UrduPoint / Pakistan Point News - 4th Apr, 2021 ) :Balochistan government was working to establish three more Balochistan Residential Colleges (BRCs) to provide quality education to the students of far-flung areas of the province.

+The residential colleges would be established at Punjgor, Qilla Abdullah and Barkhan districts of the province, an official of Balochistan government told APP.

 The Balochistan government has also initiated the up gradation of all public colleges to degree level aiming to impart higher education to maximum number of students in their own districts.